 Standardized and Simplified Business Processes.
 Because systems and data are linked between departments, cloud ERP systems simplify business processes and bring greater synergy across an organization through standardization.
 Businesses also benefit from best practices that are built into the system, focusing on differentiating elements instead of reinventing standard processes that are uniform across an industry.

 More Complete Organizational Visibility.
 With all business activity stored and accessed through a single system, businesses greatly improve transparency and operational visibility.
-Data access logging, precise worker output, machine failure rates and Inventory levels and production output can be monitored on a daily basis or even in real-time.
+Data access logging, precise worker output, machine failure rates Inventory levels, and production output can be monitored on a daily basis or even in real-time.

 Better Regulatory and Security Compliance.
 Cloud ERP facilitates regulatory and security compliance processes by combining secure and validated data with built-in reporting and tracking capabilities.
 It also assists with producing information and spotting exceptions around federal, state and local regulatory requirements.